 The Vauxhall Corsa rivals the Renault Clio and Ford Fiesta.
 It looks best in three-door form, but there's a five-door version if you need extra practicality.
 All models feature an interior that uses soft-touch plastics and colourful trim to allow buyers some scope for personalisation.
 A new 1.0-litre turbo petrol engine leads a refreshed engine line-up that offers a good blend of performance and economy, as well as budget options.
 The Corsa is a comfortable and spacious car that's at home on UK road surfaces and Vauxhall dealers have a good reputation among the company's customers.

 - Well designed interior

-- Looks aren't to everybody's tastes
+- Looks aren't to everybody's taste

-- Steering feel could be improved
+- Steering feel could be better

-- A-pillars cause blind spots
+- Windscreen pillars cause blind spots

 The Vauxhall Corsa VXR is powered by a 1.6-litre turbocharged engine that produces 189bhp – a considerable amount for such a small car – making it the most powerful Vauxhall Corsa ever.
 Brilliant fun on a B-road, the three-door Corsa VXR offers entertaining handling and strong performance, although its styling divides opinion.
 The central exhaust, bodykit and large alloys are far from subtle and certainly attract attention.
 Stiff competiton comes from the Renaultsport Clio, Abarth 500 and Mini Cooper S.